danheck/metaBMA/README.md

 ```r
 install.packages("metaBMA")
 ```
-Alternatively, the latest developer version of `metaBMA` can be installed from GitHub via:
+The latest developer version of `metaBMA` can be installed from GitHub via:

 ```r
 ### install dependencies if necessary: